IceFireLabs/WASM-IPFS-SentientNet/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to **dANP-Engine**:
+To contribute to **DANP-Engine**:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).